G-Research/ParquetSharp/README.md

 > dotnet build csharp.test --configuration=Release
 ```

 We have had to write our own `FindPackage` macros for most of the dependencies to get us going - it clearly needs more love and attention and is likely to be redundant with some vcpkg helper tools.
-The build step aboves will lead to CMake not finding the right debug library paths for several dependencies, you can manually fix these paths using CMake-GUI or equivalent (otherwise the build will fail in Debug).

 ## Contributing